-- 1) Expenditure must be charged to Government accounts according to generally accepted accounting principles. - 2) An encumbrance is recorded in the system when the obligating event occurs, as defined under subpart 5.1.4. - 3) An encumbrance records the full amount payable by the FSM Government based on the obligating event. - 4) The date for recording a payment against the Government account occurs: - a) After goods and services have been received (unless advanced as described in subpart 5.1.3); - b) Once a supplier invoice has been received together with verification that the goods have been received or the service has been completed to a satisfactory level. - 5) All payment requests must indicate the 'encumbrance' that was created so that it can be applied against the encumbrance. - 6) At the end of the fiscal year, the Secretary of Finance will issue instructions for accrual entries to be made to adjust for: - a) unliquidated encumbrances held at Field Offices; and - b) goods and services received but not yet paid.
+- 1) Expenditure must be charged to Government accounts according to generally accepted accounting principles. - 2) An encumbrance is recorded in the system when the obligating event occurs, as defined under subpart 5.1.4. - 3) An encumbrance records the full amount payable by the FSM Government based on the obligating event. - 4) The date for recording a payment against the Government account occurs: - a) After goods and services have been received (unless advanced as described in subpart 5.1.3); - b) Once a supplier invoice has been received together with verification that the goods have been received or the service has been completed to a satisfactory level. - 5) For all payments less than \$50,000 clearance for payment can be made by the Implementing Officer or payments greater than \$50,000 by the Inspector assigned by the Allottee. - 6) All payment requests must indicate the 'encumbrance' that was created so that it can be applied against the encumbrance. - 7) At the end of the fiscal year, the Secretary of Finance & Administration will issue instructions relating to: - a) accrual entries to be made to adjust for: - i) unliquidated encumbrances; and - ii) goods and services received but not yet paid on or before September 30. - b) liquidation of the General Fund - i) all obligations booked on or before September 30 are to be liquidated by December 31 each year